 LIFE & HEALTH CHALLENGES

 Everyone has a brief memory lapse from time to time.
 Perhaps you’ve forgotten your PIN number, the name of someone you’ve met in the supermarket or even where you parked your car, left your keys or glasses!
-Short-term memory loss is experienced by people of all ages but might become more frequent in the elderly and might cause concern that they’re showing the first symptoms of Dementia.
+Short-term memory loss and cognitive impairment is experienced by people of all ages but might become more frequent in the elderly and might cause concern that they’re showing the first symptoms of Dementia.

 As we get older, changes occur in all parts of our bodies, including the brain, which is where our memories are stored.
 Some people notice that it takes longer to learn something new, they find that they don’t retain information as well as they once did, or they misplace items such as their car keys or glasses.
 These are usually signs of forgetfulness not necessarily Dementia which refers to many neurological conditions that have their own causes.